mattiasoldani/succobt/README.md

 ### Notes on `asciinroot_to_root_pp/`

-This projects was developed starting from the [TBtools](https://baltig.infn.it/insulab/tbtools) project (on GitLab) by [vmascagna](https://baltig.infn.it/mascagna), to whom I am deeply indebited.
+This project was developed starting from the [TBtools](https://baltig.infn.it/insulab/tbtools) project (on GitLab) by [vmascagna](https://baltig.infn.it/mascagna), to whom I am deeply indebited.

 Two versions of the tool are available: